Introducing Nomad 7.0.200

-- The weighting does not guarantee that the more heavily weighted machines will win the election – they may be turned off or another local peer may have already cached more of the requested content
+- The weighting does not guarantee that the more heavily weighted computers will win the election – they may be turned off or another local peer may have already cached more of the requested content.

-- The final weighting value used by the machine during an election may differ from the registry value as Nomad will automatically adjust it depending on the chassis and the network connection used.
+- The final weighting value used by the computer during an election may differ from the registry value as Nomad will automatically adjust it depending on the chassis and the network connection used.

 Sensitive server weighting

-You can exclude machines from the election process by updating the P2PElectionWeight registry value to 0 (zero) and restarting the service – if you do not restart the service, the update will not take effect and the machines are still available for election.
-Machines with this registry value will not respond to election requests and are never considered candidates for elections.
+You can exclude computers from the election process by updating the P2PElectionWeight registry value to 0 (zero) and restarting the service – if you do not restart the service, the update will not take effect and the computers are still available for election.
+Computers with this registry value will not respond to election requests and are never considered candidates for elections.
 We also recommend you set the

 SSDEnabled registry value to 1 if you are using the single site download feature as this will enable the device to consume content from an SSD peer but not be a provider.

-Nomad on DCs will not respond to elections and cannot be elected as a master.
+When using the default Nomad configuration, Nomad will not respond to elections on a DC and cannot be elected as a master.
 This is because it is not possible to create the local SMSNomadP2P& account on a DC and allow it to become a Nomad master.
-Therefore, sensitive server weighting is not applicable to DCs.
+To prevent Nomad from becoming a master, set its weighting to 0.
 The topic on Nomad scenarios illustrate how elections are carried out and how it ties in with downloading installation packages.

 Inhibiting sites and subnets

-You can also define subnets and AD sites where machines will download but not participate in Nomad election.
+You can also define subnets and AD sites where computers will download but not participate in Nomad election.
 This feature is useful for sites that have:

 - A local DP